Skip to main content

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. After extraction: Run the OpCon Web Installer.exe file to download and launch the installer for SMA OpCon. :::note The subsequent steps will guide you through the installer.
-Proceed with Step 5. :::
+4. Run the OpCon Web Installer.exe file to download and open the installer for SMA OpCon.

-5. On the OpCon InstallShield Welcome screen: Click Next.
+5. On the OpCon InstallShield Welcome screen, select Next.

 note

-If you are performing an upgrade, then the Program Maintenance screen will display.
-You must select the Modify option on this screen before proceeding to the next step.
+If you are performing an upgrade, the Program Maintenance screen is displayed.
+Select the Modify option on this screen before proceeding.

-6. On the Destination Folder screen: Choose your destination folder and click Next.
+6. On the Destination Folder screen, choose your destination folder and select Next.

-9. On the Database Server screen: Configure the database server name in the Database server that you are installing to field. :::note This information configures the database and sysadmin account for executing the database scripts. :::
+9. On the Database Server screen, enter the database server name in the Database server that you are installing to field.

 note

-If you select an existing OpCon database, the installation process will upgrade that database and skip the next screen.
+If you select an existing OpCon database, the installation upgrades that database and skips the next screen.
 Proceed with Step 18.

-14. On the Database Variables screen: Configure your Database Variables after the connection is validated.
+14. On the Database Variables screen, configure the database variables after the connection is validated:

-• Path to File: Defines the location of the physical database data file on the SQL database server.
+• Path to File: The location of the physical database data file on the SQL database server.

-• Logical Name: Defines the unique name (alias) used to refer to the physical database data file.
+• Logical Name: The unique name (alias) used to refer to the physical database data file.

-• Initial Size: Defines the initial size in megabytes allocated for the database data file.
+• Initial Size: The initial size in megabytes allocated for the database data file.

-• File Growth: Defines the percentage increment by which the database data file will expand when full.
+• File Growth: The percentage increment by which the database data file expands when full.

-• Containment: Specifies whether or not database containment is required.
-Available options are None or Partial.
-Default setting is None.
+• Containment: Specifies whether database containment is required.
+Options are None or Partial.
+Default is None.

 Example